1. Application of this data protection declaration

 4. Declaration of consent

-In order to process your data, we might require a declaration of consent in accordance with article 6 I a) GDPR.
+In order to process your data, we might require a declaration of consent in accordance with art.
+6 para.
+1 lit. a GDPR.
 We ensure that we process and use such data solely to achieve the purposes for which it was collected.

 You can provide your consent for specific cases in connection with the respective data collection.
 You can revoke this consent for future processing at any time.